-Harley-Davidson plans to reorganize, reduce workforce
+Harley-Davidson soars on plans to reorganize, slow production workforce

-Wall Street rallied broadly on Tuesday, as a slew of better-than-expected quarterly reports, including those from Netflix and UnitedHealth, buoyed investor sentiment.
+(Reuters) - Shares in Harley-Davidson Inc (HOG.N), jumped more than 9 percent on Tuesday as the market shrugged off sluggish U.S. retail motorcycle sales.

-Harley-Davidson Inc (HOG.N), facing falling motorcycle sales around the world, said on Tuesday it plans to streamline its operations, reorganize and reduce its workforce during the fourth quarter in a move that will cost the company $20 million to $25 million.
+Harley's shares touched a two-month high on the company's plan to streamline its operations, reorganize and reduce its workforce during the fourth quarter in a move that will cost the company $20 million to $25 million.

 The motorcycle manufacturer cited continued slowed U.S. motorcycle industry growth as the main factor for weaker retail sales.
 Harley-Davidson did not give details on its reorganization plans nor initially say how many jobs may be impacted.